FEATURED: Click here for our buyers’ guide to furniture without flame retardants.

 - Verify with the manufacturer that the product does not contain flame retardants

-As of January 2014, children’s products will be exempt from flammability standards in California.
-New products are unlikely to contain added flame retardants.
-Learn more about flame retardants in children’s products
+As of January 2014, most children’s products (except car seats) are exempt from flammability standards in California.
+New products are likely free of added flame retardants, but it is important to verify before buying.

 When shopping for children’s products: